 Choke is as you know needed to start a cold engine.
 The choke lever on most mowers is incorporated in the throttle lever.
-The choke has a distinct symbol and on later mowers they use a ice partial symbol.
+The choke has a distinct symbol and on later mowers, they use an ice partial symbol.
 Applying the choke lever creates just the right conditions for a cold engine to start.

-A gas engine runs at it optimum when the air to fuel ratio (known as AFR) is 14.7:1.
+A gas engine runs at its optimum when the air to fuel ratio (known as AFR) is 14.7:1.
 That’s 14.7 parts oxygen to 1 part gas.
-Problems arise in cold weather, because cold air is oxygen rich, this as you can imagine throws the ratio way off.
+Problems arise in cold weather, because cold air is oxygen-rich, as you can imagine throws the ratio way off.

-Without the choke the engine gets too much air for the amount of gas the engines receiving.
+Without the choke, the engine gets too much air for the amount of gas the engine receives.
 We call this a lean condition.
 A mower just won’t start or starts and stalls right away when the AFR is too lean.

 Restricting the volume of air brings the ratio closer to 14.7:1 and your engine starts smoothly.

 You’ll notice as the engine warms up it heats the air entering the carburetor until after a minute or so the choke flap can open completely.
 I know you probably know how to use your choke and when you use it, but for those that don’t know check out this guide “How to start your riding mower”.

 2 Choke Not Working